Jungjaewon/Single_Image_SuperResolution_via_Holistic_Attention_Network/README.md

 ![normalresult1](img/image_results.png)

 ## Comments
  In this implementation, a light model is used; 5 residual_groups and residual blocks.
 The input of high resolution images generated from the model are half size.
 Hyper-parameter tuning is need to get better results.
 If you have questions, Please leave an issue.
+Image based training is impossible in terms of memory.
 ## Reference
 1. Dataset : https://data.vision.ee.ethz.ch/cvl/DIV2K/
 2. RCAN : https://github.com/yulunzhang/RCAN